 Procedures for Disciplinary Sanctions

 All procedures and rights are outlined in the Student Conduct Code.
-If you have questions during the process, contact the Department of Student Engagement.
+If you have questions during the process, contact the Office of Student Life in MAT 103.

-If a Student Conduct Incident Report is filed against you, you will recieve an email with your letter attached from the Initiating Officer with the materials and evidence that will be read and heard in your case.
-The letter will state a date and time for an informal hearing.
-If you choose not to attend the informal hearing, the hearing will be held in your absence.
+If a Student Conduct Incident Report is filed against you, you will receive an email with your letter attached from the Initiating Officer with the materials and evidence that will be read and heard in your case.
+The letter will state a date and time for a fact finding meeting.
+If you choose not to attend the fact finding meeting, the meeting will be held in your absence.
 It is to your benefit to attend and explain your situation.
 The investigative interview will consist of the Conduct Officer asking questions related to the incident and the students alleged misconduct.
 Truthful and genuine responses by the student, are strongly encouraged and appreciated.
-After the hearing, a sanction may be recommended, and it will again recieved an email with the letter attached.
-At this time, you have the right to request and administrative review per Chapter 209 of Student Governanece and Policies.
+After the meeting, a sanction may be recommended, and it will again received an email with the letter attached.
+At this time, you have the right to request an administrative review per Chapter 209 of Student Governance and Policies.